sonosergi/Workout-Classifier/README.md

 # Workout - Classifier

 This code represents a website where a pre-trained computer vision model is utilized to classify exercises in real-time using the camera feed of the user's device.
-The model is built with the *InceptionResNetV2* architecture and trained on the *Workout/Exercise Images dataset* from Kaggle.
+The model is built with the [InceptionResNetV2](https://keras.io/api/applications/inceptionresnetv2/) architecture and trained on the [Workout/Exercise Images](https://www.kaggle.com/datasets/hasyimabdillah/workoutexercises-images) from Kaggle.
 The pre-trained model is exported to a .json file and can be used in the browser via TensorFlow.js.

 ## How it works